HaiderZaidiDev/Discord-Pin-Archiver-Bot/README.md

 * Delete the oldest pinned message in the channel once the maximum number of pinned messages has been reached.

 ## Usage
 If you would like to use this bot in your own server please feel free to clone the repository and host it yourself.
-If you go this route, you will need to edit the various channel and user-ids in the code for the bot to work properly.
+If you go this route, you will need to edit the various channel and user-ids in `config.ini` for the bot to work properly.